kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

      {{< notice note >}}

-Make sure the `server` address in KubeConfig is accessible on any node of the Host Cluster.
+Make sure the `server` address in KubeConfig is accessible on any node of the host cluster.

      {{</ notice >}}